newjersey/innovation.nj.gov/content/_projects/future-of-work-accelerator.md

 ### Status

-* The FOW Accelerator has completed.
+* The FOW Accelerator is complete.

 ### Resources and Additional Information